-Several hours need to be put aside to explore the expanse of Queens Park, the 81ha jewel in the centre of the city, recognised rightly as one of the most important parks in New Zealand and certainly a popular retreat for Invercargill residents.
+Several hours need to be put aside to explore the expanse of Queens Park, the 81ha jewel in the centre of the city, recognised rightly as one of the most important parks in New Zealand.

 Weddings and events